Why I love this apple tart recipe

 - Sprinkle each tart with 3 tablespoons of brown sugar.

 - In a small saucepan over medium heat, melt apple jelly and maple syrup.
 Whisk bourbon and cornstarch together until smooth and add to pan.
 Bring to a simmer and whisk until smooth.
-Using a pastry brush, spread over apple tarts.
+Using a pastry brush, spread over the apples.

 - Bake each tart for 25 – 30 minutes.
-Remove from oven and allow to cool for about 5 – 10 minutes before slicing.
+Remove from oven and allow to cool for about 5 – 10 minutes before slicing each puff pastry sheet into 9 pieces.